Smart charging is a deployment decision, not only a protocol feature

 Example: Solar panels producing 30 kW surplus → increase charging limits.
 Grid price spikes → reduce to minimum.
 Fleet vehicle leaving in 1 hour → boost to maximum.

-OCPP 2.0.1 adds several smart charging capabilities over 1.6:
+OCPP 2.0.1 adds several smart charging capabilities over 1.6 (the full message set is published on the Open Charge Alliance downloads page):

 - NotifyEVChargingNeeds — the charger reports what the vehicle actually needs (energy, departure time), enabling optimal scheduling